-- Is your premises prepared for the impact that snow or large amount of water? - o Do access points require additional support?
-(Grit / Salt / etc.) - o Are waste water drains cleared? - o Is there damage that requires repair on the roof or external walls? - o Is there adequate insulation on the locations plumbing? - Are you adequately insured to cover potential loss associated to weather damage? - What local agencies are in a position to support you should your business require support? - Consider how a business decision will be made as to whether or not closure is necessary.
-Who will make the decision and more importantly, how will this decision be communicated to employees? - Are the contact details for all of your employees up to date? - Can employees be issued with equipment that facilitates remote working from home? - How will the company respond with regard to payment in the event of a closure? - Where there is no closure: - O What support will be offered to employees to deal with the conditions? - Has the company conducted a full Risk Assessment based on the activities of the team members that are affected by the decision to remain open? - Have the employees been briefed, and where necessary trained, on the findings of the Risk Assessment?
+- Is your premises prepared for the impact of severe winds? - Do access points require additional support?
+(Grit / Salt / etc.) - Are waste water drains cleared? - o Is there damage that requires repair on the roof or external walls? - o Is there adequate insulation on the locations plumbing? - Are you adequately insured to cover potential loss associated to weather damage? - What local agencies are in a position to support you should your business require support? - Consider how a business decision will be made as to whether or not closure is necessary.
+Who will make the decision and more importantly, how will this decision be communicated to employees? - Are the contact details for all of your employees up to date? - Can employees be issued with equipment that facilitates remote working from home? - How will the company respond with regard to payment in the event of a closure? - Where there is no closure: - What support will be offered to employees to deal with the conditions? - Has the company conducted a Risk Assessment based on the activities of the team members that are affected by the decision to remain open? - Have the employees been briefed, and where necessary trained, on the findings of the Risk Assessment?